wittenator/fidax/README.md

 # FIDax

-A high-performance JAX implementation of the Fréchet Inception Distance (FID) metric for evaluating generative models.
+A JAX implementation of the Fréchet Inception Distance (FID) metric for evaluating generative models in form of a sklearn-compatible metric.

 ## Features